grdi-amr/docs-and-SOPs/metadata_standards_sop.md

 Uploading to the SRA is best done alongside the curators, as they can help with some of the tedious aspects of uploading sequences to the NCBI.
 To upload your sequences to the NCBI, you will first need to create or access your NCBI account.
-Next, request access to the Submission Group for the GRDI-AMR2 project (email [Gabriel Wajnberg](mailto:gabriel.wajnberg@inspection.gc.ca))
+Next, request access to the Submission Group for the GRDI-AMR2 project (email [Gabriel Wajnberg](mailto:gabriel.wajnberg@inspection.gc.ca)).
 Submitting your data through this group will enable the curators to see and modify your submission, which will help with uploading the correct metadata and facilitate downstream updates to the VMR.